The Art and Science of Poisoned Weapons in Ancient Warfare

 Apprenticeship and Rites of Passage

 Among the Zulus, young warriors known as izinduna were taught how to prepare and handle poisoned assegais (spears) under the guidance of a senior inyanga (herbalist).
 Apprentices had to demonstrate the ability to identify 30 different plant poisons and their antidotes before being allowed to coat a single blade.
 The final test involved applying poison to a spear and then using it in a practice hunt, where the apprentice had to avoid cutting himself or the weapon accidentally.
-Failure meant repeating the test after more instruction.
+Failure meant repeating the test after more instruction, and some apprentices took years to pass this critical milestone.
+The rite of passage was not merely technical; it was a spiritual affirmation that the warrior could be trusted with the power of life and death.

 Simulated Combat and Reflex Drills